breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 </table>

-We encode the accept state as a self cycle in order to detect the fixpoint S = MS = MMS, after which we halt execution.
+We encode the accept state as a self cycle in order to detect the fixpoint $$S = MS = MMS$$, after which we halt execution.

 ## Dataflow graphs